nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/names.md

 ## getTimeZoneNameShort()

-Get abbreviated time zone name
+Get abbreviated time zone name or UTC offset

 :::danger[Note]
 This method is provided by `timeZonePlugin`.
 You must register it using `Chronos.use(timeZonePlugin)` before calling `.getTimeZoneNameShort()`.
 Once registered, all `Chronos` instances will have access to the `.getTimeZoneNameShort()` method.